jcmartgon/practice-problems/readme.md

 Documentation will be scarce for the sake of maximizing completions, and will be done on the side as I continue taking courses and working on other projects.

+Every problem added here has passed **all** test cases on the corresponding site.

 ## Currently practicing

 - Python